NS & IPPT Guide Singapore 2026: Pay, Scoring, Awards

 A useful detail: civil servants and many private-sector employers grant ICT as paid leave rather than treating it as unpaid leave with MUP top-up, simplifying administration.
 Check your employment contract or HR policy.

-Beyond rank-based pay and IPPT incentives, MINDEF administers two recognition programmes that periodically deliver lump-sum or credited benefits.
+Beyond rank-based pay and IPPT incentives, MINDEF administers several recognition programmes.

 Putting It Together: NS Across Your Lifetime